zediious/raptor-web/config/README.md

-# Configuring raptorWeb
+# Configuring raptor-web

-## Before you can start the application successfully, you need to create a file with the filename `.env` in the same location of this `README.md` file.
-Into the `.env` file, you need to copy the text within the code block below.
-After doing so, you will need to put information into each element that does not have a value.
+### Before you can start the application successfully, you need to create a file with the filename `.env` in the same location of this `README.md` file.
+Into the `.env` file, you need to copy the text within the code block below.<br></br>
+### After doing so, you will need to put information into each element that does not have a value.
 If a key has a value, except `''`, **it MUST stay as it is**.
 If an element has a pair of quotes `''`, **you must enter your value inside of those quotes**.

-## The exception to this is `LANGUAGE_CODE` and `TIME_ZONE`.
-Preferred defaults are set, but you may change them.
+The exception to this is `LANGUAGE_CODE` and `TIME_ZONE`.
+Preferred defaults are set, but you may change them.<br></br>

-## Below the code block you will find an explanation for each field, and what you should put in them.
+### Below the code block you will find an explanation for each field, and what you should put in them.

 ```
 DJANGO_SECRET_KEY=''